How to identify and avoid phishing phone scams

 - Report suspicious calls.
 If you have suspicions over a call or are worried about having given away information, call your service provider to report the call.
 Customer representatives may be able to identify a scam by your description and it is important to raise awareness of new methods of fraud.

-The steps above should help you to avoid becoming the victim of phone scamming.
+The steps above should help you to avoid becoming the victim of phone scams.
 Nevertheless, fraud continues to affect thousands of consumers.
 If you are a Pure Telecom customer and are worried you may have been the victim of a scam or would like further information about this topic, contact one of our customer service representatives on 1800 844 023.